AhmedElsayed6179/Cats-Store/README.md

 # Cats Store

 **Cats Store** is a website built using **HTML, CSS, and JavaScript**.
-The site content is **entirely in Arabic**, designed to provide information about kittens, their care, and fun tips for cat lovers.

 ## Features
 - Gallery of cats with descriptions